-2018 had already brought some big records with it, including albums by Camila Cabello, George Ezra and First Aid Kit.
+2018 has already brought some big records with it, including albums by Arctic Monkeys, George Ezra and Kylie.
 But what else does 2018 have in store for us?
-Here’s a selection of some albums to get excited about in the coming year...
+Here’s a selection of albums to get excited about in the coming year...

 It's approaching five years since the singer-songwriter released her last self-titled album.
 Since then, she has signed a new record deal with BMG, split up with her former husband Nickleback's Chad Kroeger and has battled with lyme disease that at its worst left her bedridden for five months.
 Unsurprisingly, she has a lot to say.